microsoft/angle/README.md

 2) [This branch](https://github.com/Microsoft/angle/tree/ms-holographic-experimental) includes an experimental version of ANGLE with HoloLens support, created by the HoloLens team.

 ### Where can I get help?
-In general we recommend asking your questions on the master ANGLE mailing list.
+In general we recommend asking your questions on the master ANGLE mailing list [here](https://groups.google.com/forum/#!forum/angleproject).
 The mailing list includes regular ANGLE contributors and several Microsoft employees.

 Otherwise, there are still some resources available in this repository: